Kong/docs.konghq.com/app/_hub/kong-inc/jwt-signer/index.md

 to a Kong consumer, the plugin does not try to map a channel token to a consumer anymore and does not even error in that case.

-General rule to follow would be to only map either access or channel token.
+A general rule to follow would be to only map either the access token or the channel token.

 ## Kong Admin API Endpoints